Changissnz/nu_merchant_principal/README.md

-then serving as the ignition for the "infrastructure" to function for the stated purpose, such as correction or promotion, and the "infrastructure" does not work as intended, then the sequence from the prideful being an illusionist to the "infrastructure" acting on this labeling is ineffective by the stated intentions of cause-and-effect, the sequence having to fall under the category of reasoning in practice that is stubbed.
+then serving as the ignition for the "infrastructure" to function for the stated purpose, such as correction or promotion, and the "infrastructure" does not work as intended so that the sequence from the prideful being an illusionist to the "infrastructure" acting on this labeling is ineffective by the stated intentions of cause-and-effect, the sequence has to fall under the category of reasoning in practice that is stubbed.
+This long sentence that could be split into several sentences is intentional so as to communicate another idea.
+There is the notion that something is united and integrated as one, meaning the reasoning starts from a point and ends at a point reliable to any practitioner of that reasoning, but that something both does not have the "infrastructure" to deliver on the stated effects and is still the method of validation on the design of cause-and-effect.